 Graduate Prerequisites: SED SE 504; or consent of instructor.

 Designed to develop knowledge and skills related to goal-setting, instructional planning, implementation, and evaluation of students with early childhood disabilities and severe disabilities.
 Emphasis on collaboration and cross-cultural competence.
-Prerequisite SE 504/505.
+Prereq: SE 504/505.
 4 cr.
-Fall

 SED SE 508: Early Childhood Disabilities/Sever Disabilities: Curriculum and Methods